-Comes with every THURSO SURF iSUP is an inflatable paddle board repair kit which includes PVC patch material and a small brush for applying the glue.
-Due to government regulations, adhesive is not included in the repair kit but it’s inexpensive and readily available.
+Every THURSO SURF iSUP comes with an inflatable paddle board repair kit which includes PVC patch material and a small brush for applying the glue.
+Due to government regulations, adhesive is not included in the repair kit but it is inexpensive and readily available.

 In this article, we’ll show you all steps in the iSUP repair process.
-While this may seem like an intimidating task at first, you’ll quickly see just how simple it is.
+While repairing your inflatable paddleboard may seem like an intimidating task at first, you’ll quickly see just how simple it is.

 The process of repairing an inflatable paddle board leak involves the usage of very strong chemicals.
 We highly recommend that you perform the repair in a well-ventilated, outdoor area.
-Also, since you will be handling glue and cleaning agents, it’s best to use a pair of rubber gloves to avoid skin contact.
+Also, since you will be handling glue and cleaning agents, it’s best to use a pair of rubber gloves to avoid contact with your skin.